Phuc-Dao/algo/README.md

     }
 ```

+## Shortest Path in unweighted graph
+If the problem asks for finding the shortest path or minimum number of steps in a grid or in a graph then most likely it is looking for bfs.
+Implement dfs with a queue.

 # Dynamic Programming
 Dynamic Programming is a technique used to optimize redundant computation by caching the results(usually into an array or matrix).
 1. **Overlapping subproblems**